purplevan/Cert_Reviews/README.md

 # MITRE ATT&CK Defender (MAD) Cyber Threat Intelligence Certification

 The MAD CTI certification is apart of the MITRE Engenuity MAD training program.
-Users must pay an annual payment of $499 to access all of the certifications offered by MITRE (4 currently).
-You can just pay once, complete all of the certs in one year, and then pay again some years down the road when information is outdated or changed, that is my plan.
+Users must pay an annual amount of $499 to access all of the certifications offered by MITRE (4 currently).
+You can just pay once, complete all of the certs in one year, and then pay again some years down the road when information is outdated or changed, which is my plan.
+Certs do not expire at a certain time, only when it is determined to be out of date by MITRE experts.

 Unlike standard certifications, these certs are obtained by completing smaller assesssments, not one big test.
 As an added bonus, the training is available freely through Cybrary, so you only have to pay to acquire the certifications.
 You can take the training before you pay and decide for yourself if it is worth it or not to become officially certified.